Gruntfuggly/todo-tree/README.md

 ### Export

-The contents of the tree can be exported as linux style tree using **Todo Tree: Export Tree**, or as JSON using **Todo Tree: Export Tree As JSON**.
+The contents of the tree can be exported as a linux style tree using **Todo Tree: Export Tree**, or as JSON using **Todo Tree: Export Tree As JSON**.
 In both cases an unsaved file will be opened in a new tab, with the tree content as it is currently configured.
 The file can be closed or saved if required.

 ## Configuration